Monash-FIT3170/Shazam-3-Scrum-Unleashed/README.md

    - Prettier - Code formatter
    - ESLint
    - Typescript
+3. Refer to our handover video for a walkthrough of the architecture as well as a deep dive into the code and how the application works.
+The link can be found at: https://drive.google.com/file/d/1BLmVeHUXfNqvcXFwk-ovQhECkiHtJxus/view

 # Before committing/merge request
 Remember to run the 2 following commands to ensure the code passes the automated linting test